- August 28, 2021

 So let’s start by explaining a little bit of how graphics works in games and why super-resolution for textures can prove valuable.
 In two-dimensional games, objects are put together courtesy of pixel art that is used to represent the player character, the background environment and everything else in between.
 Moving characters will have a sprite atlas, that allows you to swap out the active sprite at runtime to convey a change in behaviour.
 However, for three-dimensional games, objects are now comprised of multiple elements.
 The two key elements are the model and its textures.

-Any object in a 3D game, be it a character, prop or environment is effectively blank upon creation.
+Any project in a 3d product animation or any object in a 3D game, be it a character, prop or environment is effectively blank upon creation.
 The model is sculpted by a 3D artist and then it is textured to give it detail.
 But there’s more than one texture applied to any given object.
 While there is the main detail, typically referred to as the diffuse texture, there are additional textures used to help render that object in different light conditions.
 This includes your normal map for adding vertex details, a specular map for controlling colour and an emissive for non-cascading glows.
 This process has evolved in the past 10 years or so given the adoption of Physical Based Rendering or PBR in the likes of Unreal Engine.
 But while the workflow has slightly changed, the practice of applying multiple textures for surface and then details to a model is the norm.

 Now one of the big differences between 2D and 3D games is that 2D games largely hold up over time given the aesthetic of the sprite art.
 Plus those games are designed to be rendered at a fixed resolution, you can’t really change the resolution without skewering the art.
 So when they’re brought over to modern platforms, there is typically some form of scaling going on that helps retain the original aspect ratio, even if it begins to look a little chunky on modern screens and there are options for smoothing it out.
 However, this pixelated chunkiness (yes that’s the scientific term for it) is exacerbated when you try to run older 3D games at higher resolutions.
 Rendering a 3D game at a higher resolution will result in the models looking sharper and ultimately presenting a more crisp image, but the textures used on those objects begin to look really bad.
 They look stretched out and heavily pixelated.
 Why?
 Because those textures were designed to support the game at the target resolutions for when the game launched.
 Nobody working on DOOM back in 1993 figured that people would be playing that game 30 years later on a 32-inch 4K widescreen gaming monitor.
 It was built to support the graphics and memory capabilities of the hardware at that time and the monitors it would have rendered on.
 Even games from the last 20 years dating back to the Nintendo Gamecube, Playstation 2 and original Xbox suffer the same fate given the limitations of the hardware.